metatyper/metatyper-ts/README.md

 }
 const metaObjA = Meta(objA)

-// will throw a validation error because this property has been initialized Number metaObjA['a'] = 'str'
+// will throw a validation error because this property has been initialized number metaObjA['a'] = 'str'

 const metaObjB = Meta()
 metaObjB['a'] = 'str'

-// will throw a validation error because this property has been initialized String metaObjB['a'] = 2
+// will throw a validation error because this property has been initialized string metaObjB['a'] = 2
 ```